JeffreyHartman/wanderers-journal/src/content/blog/first-post.md

 ## Setting the Stage

-Welcome to my first entry in what I hope will be a series of journal posts chronicling my solo RPG adventures.
-Lately I've been drawn to the funnel concept of OSR games - taking a group of ordinary people and throwing them into extraordinary circumstances.
+Welcome to my first entry in what I hope will be a series of journal posts chronicling my solo RPG adventures!
+Lately I've been craving something a bit more deadly than the RPGs I've been playing in group play recently.
+Sure, dying sucks and all, but when your party is rich enough to carry multiple resseruction scrolls around, it's more of an inconvenience than an end.
+That's what's drawn me to playing a funnel game - taking a group of ordinary people and throwing them into extraordinary circumstances.
 This style of play, popularized by Dungeon Crawl Classics, typically starts each player with four expendable characters.
 By the end, if they're lucky, each player has at least one survivor who can graduate to a full fledged character who can go on to play in a campaign.

 For rules, I'm using Cairn as the base system.
-I've been interested in Cairn for a while, having already stolen some of its rules for a family home game I ran with a heavily modified Knave 1e.
+I've been interested in Cairn for a while, having already stolen some of its rules for a family home game I ran with a heavily home-ruled Knave 1e.
 For solo play, I prefer something simple and OSR-like in tone, with quick combats - and Cairn looks like it fits the bill perfectly.

 ## Crafting the Adventure

-Using the excellent book _The Adventure Crafter_, I rolled for story elements in order to get an idea for a starting plot.
+I really like Word Mill Game's book _The Adventure Crafter_, so I'm going to use that to generate an adventure.
+I rolled for story elements in order to get an idea for a starting plot.
 The Adventure Crafter is capable of creating long, multi thread adventures, but for my case I'm only using to build one single inciting incident.
 For the rest of the adventure I'll be using a mix of Mythic 2e and various other oracle tables to find out what happens.
-For now though, five rolls gave us these plot elements:
+For now though, five rolls gave us these plot elements to work with:

 - Character Connection
 - Help is offered, for a Price